-In Celtic symbolism the bull represented physical strength and power.
-To the Celtic way of thought, the bull was also extremely virile, and so symbolized fertility and the power to procreate - to extend the life of the clans.
+In Celtic culture, many bull symbols can be found, as it was a very prominent animal in the clan.
+Bulls presented physical strength and power.
+To the Celtic way of thought, the bull was also extremely virile, and so symbolized fertility and the power to procreate – to extend the life of the clans.
 Druids associated the bull with solar energy and the female cow with earth energy.
 The bull was also symbolic of great luxury, wealth and provision by later Celts.
-Indeed, cattle were a source of income and supply in many forms - a way of life for the Celts for centuries.
+Indeed, cattle were a source of income and supply in many forms – a way of life for the Celts for centuries.

 The Celtic bull symbol stands for strong will, an uncompromising nature, and even belligerence.
 Due to its unbending, stubborn personality traits, we get the term “bull-headed.” from the bull.
 The bull is also a virile sign for men, and a sign of fertility for women.
 Donning the bull symbol in the Celtic bed chamber (depicted on sheets, robes, pillows, etc) is said to enhance the mental state leading to sexual strength and endurance.
 A third representation of the bull sign is that of riches and wealth.
 Likely due to the fact that this creature was a great source of food the Celts, it can easily be associated with easier, fairer, and abundant times in the Celtic villages.